Updated 21 January 2026 at 00:43 IST

 Long-running Negotiations in Final Stage

-India and the European Union resumed FTA negotiations in 2022 after a prolonged pause, with both sides seeking to conclude a comprehensive agreement covering goods, services, investment, and regulatory cooperation.
+India and the EU resumed FTA negotiations in 2022 after a prolonged pause, with both sides seeking a comprehensive agreement covering goods, services, investment, and regulatory cooperation.
+While most chapters of the agreement have progressed, certain areas remain under discussion, including tariff schedules, services market access, sustainability provisions, and regulatory alignment.

 India-EU Trade Relationship